tobias/splice/README.md

   shadowing it at read/query time, though an implementation might actually modify the removed tuple to indicate this so that it doesn't have to do subqueries to determine whether tuples that match query clauses have actually been removed or not).
+There is the further question of how to do this in a way that leads to natural and efficient query.

-There are 3.5 ways to do this AFAICT:
+  There are 3.5 approaches AFAICT:

   1. A remove tuple must include all components of the tuple to be removed.
 This is the most direct transliteration of the specification of OR-sets, but forces